foxbunny/pokeatui/README.md

 two arguments, the UI tools and the `done` callback.
 The callback must be called to announce the end of the test.

-We'll discuss he UI tools in a separate section.
+We'll discuss the UI tools in a separate section.

 ## Running the cases